Key takeaways

 • All of this will increase resident retention exponentially.
 A small investment of time and resources into an apartment newsletter will be returned to you as your residents are happier and more likely to stay long-term.

-One of the most convenient tools property managers have at their fingertips is their apartment newsletter.
+One of property managers’ most convenient tools at their fingertips is their apartment newsletter.
 Newsletters are a simple way to keep your residents informed about the goings-on in your community.
 Yours can communicate property policy changes, resident events, guidelines regarding parking and amenities, and more.

-Sending a newsletter to residents will foster a sense of community and remind your residents of all your property has to offer.
+Sending a newsletter to residents will foster a sense of community and remind them of all your property has to offer.
 It can also open a clear line of communication between residents and property staff.
-In fact, your community newsletter may serve as the deciding factor between a resident choosing to renew their lease or not.
+In fact, your community newsletter may serve as the deciding factor between a resident’s choosing to renew their lease or not.

 Ultimately, an apartment newsletter is a great tool to retain residents longer.